 The recent major global pandemic caused a lot of damage across the globe.
-It is safe to say that almost everyone in the world is affected in one way or another.
-Those who could escape the virus itself still experienced the consequences of the virus, such as the closure of schools, offices, workplaces, and the general lockdown.
+It is safe to say that almost everyone is affected in one way or another.
+Those who could escape the virus still experienced the consequences, such as the closure of schools, offices, workplaces and the general lockdown.

-One of the areas that were greatly affected during the pandemic is the way people work.
-The unforeseen closure of many workplaces and offices launched in a new era of remote work.
+One area that was greatly affected during the pandemic is how people work.
+The unforeseen closure of many workplaces and offices launched a new era of remote work.
 Millions of people in America and the world at large are now working from their homes.
 This might even bring about a major shift in the way most industries will operate in the future.

 More than 70 percent of those employees are working from their homes during the pandemic most or all of the time, according to a PWC Research Center survey.
 Over 50 percent of those workers said that, given a chance, they would like to continue working from their homes after the pandemic.
 In addition, many people find it easier and more convenient to work from home, away from all the pressure in the office.